Brain Awareness Video Contest Rules and Guidelines

 Judges shall be chosen by SfN and will be SfN members.
 Videos entered into the contest shall be judged according to scientific accuracy, usefulness in an educational setting, and creativity.
 The decisions of SfN and the judges are final and binding, and not subject to appeal.

-- First place: $1,000 plus travel, two-nights lodging, and registration for one person* to attend Neuroscience 2020 in Washington, DC.
+- First place: $4,000 plus complimentary registration for one* person to attend Neuroscience 2023 in Washington, D.C.

 - Second place: $500

 Prizes are not transferable.
 Prizes will be awarded to the primary author of the winning videos (see Section 5 for authorship requirements).
 If a group submits a winning video, division of cash prizes is at the discretion of the primary author.

 *If the primary author of the first place video is under 18 years of age, SfN will provide travel, two-nights lodging, and registration to Neuroscience 2022 for a parent or guardian of the primary author.